harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 A variable that is of string type might be getting converted to an octal equivalent when being passed to a kubernetes manifest.
 Example: The variable `020724`  would be passed through as `8660`.

-The  go templating is converting the octal equivalent if the input numerical starts with 0 before applying them to the cluster.
-Adding the double quotes around the JEXL  in the values.yaml shall preserve the actual value (Example: `"<+pipeline.variables.date>"`).
+The go templating is converting to the octal equivalent if the numerical input starts with 0 before applying them to the cluster.
+Adding double quotes around the JEXL in the values.yaml file shall preserve the actual value (Example: `"<+pipeline.variables.date>"`).

 #### What pipeline status are considered under concurrent active pipeline executions ?